RampUp/dev-sprint100/readme.md

   email.presence?
 end
 ```
-You might imagine there woudl be cases where we would want to be able to get an attribute, but not necessarily want to set it after the record has been created.
+You might imagine there would be cases where we would want to be able to get an attribute, but not necessarily want to set it after the record has been created.
 For example, our salt should never change for a given user, so it would not make sense to make that available for someone to exploit (say, by changing a targeted user's salt to "").

 What whitelisting means is that the attribute can be assigned via 'mass assignment.'
 Mass assignment just means that we can set multiple attributes at once, e.g.
 ```